benbaptist/minecraft-wrapper/README.md

   - Achievements, deaths, and whatnot appear on IRC
   - Chat between Minecraft server and IRC channels
 - Scheduled reboots
-- Web remote for controlling server through your web browser
+- Web remote for controlling the server and the wrapper through your web browser
 - Shell scripts that are called upon certain events (similar to plugin events, but quicker and easier)
 - Minecraft 1.7 and later support (uses tellraw!)